Vyral/paul-lopez/_posts/2019-08-20-the-strategy-that-will-find-the-right-home-for-you-and-your-family.md

 As a homebuyer, what steps must you take to ensure you find the right home for you and your family?

-**First, choose a Realtor to work with.** It’s important to start with this task because a good Realtor will help formulate your strategy.
+**First, choose an experienced Real Estate Broker to work with.** It’s important to start with this task because a good Realtor will help formulate your strategy.
 When it comes to buying a home, no two scenarios are exactly alike, which means there’s no one-size-fits-all solution.
 Your Realtor will guide you through the process, remind you of your original objectives, and make sure you meet them.&nbsp;

 When it comes to selecting a home to purchase, I recommend thinking of it as a process of elimination.
 You don’t want to miss out on anything available, so begin by identifying which cities you want to live in.
-This will boil down to several different factors, including your buying power, budget, and the location of these cities with respect to your daily commute.&nbsp;
+This will narrow down to several different factors, including your buying power, budget, and the location of these cities with respect to your daily commute.&nbsp;

 After you’ve settled on one city, narrow your focus further to the neighborhoods of that city.
 This will be determined by factors such as school districts, shopping centers, your work commute, etc.&nbsp;